 Introductory 0% APR promotion

-A handful of business credit cards, including the Ink Business UnlimitedSM Credit Card and the U.S. Bank Business Platinum, offer an introductory 0% APR on purchases, balance transfers or both for a set period.
+A handful of business credit cards, including the U.S. Bank Business Platinum, offers an introductory 0% APR on purchases, balance transfers or both for a set period.

 A 0% APR deal on purchases can allow you to purchase much-needed inventory or equipment to grow your business and pay it off interest-free over time.
 It can also provide you with the chance to cover your operating expenses during a period of irregular cash flow.